How do I apply and where is the Expression of Interest form?

 Am I able to swap my allocation with another person?

-No, swapping allocations is not permitted.
+No, unfortunately swapping allocations is not permitted in South Australia.

-You are fully responsible for all aspects pertaining to your pre-employment leading to employment.
+You are fully responsible for all aspects pertaining to your pre-employment leading to commencement.
 You may choose to elect a nominee to act on your behalf in your absence.
 Please ensure your mail is forwarded to you and that you allow enough time before your commencement date to complete the contract requirements (e.g. Registration, Criminal History Check, Pre-employment Health Assessment etc.) on your return to Australia.